tilt-dev/tilt.build/blog/_posts/2021-11-15-k8s-custom-deploy.md

 Running cmd: helm uninstall local-kafka release "local-kafka" uninstalled
 ```
-This allows tools like Helm to not only delete any entities from Kubernetes that they created but also clean up any extra state (e.g. Helm release metadata).
+This allows tools like Helm to not only delete any objects from Kubernetes that they created but also clean up any extra state (e.g. Helm release metadata).

 ## What's The Catch?
 We are still exploring the best semantics for passing Tilt-built image references to external tools, so they can interoperate with `docker_build`.